gershnik/wsdd-native/README.md

 sudo pacman -S wsdd-native
 ```

-If you have UFW firewall running, do
+If you have UFW firewall running, do:

 ```bash
 sudo ufw allow wsddn
 ```

-As per Arch Linux convention the installation does not automatically enable or start services.
+As per Arch Linux convention, the installation does not automatically enable or start services.

 Enable and start the daemon: